Julianafajr/julianafajr/README.md

 ## Current Focus
 - Pursuing Computer Science and Informatics at University of Queensland
 - Heading IT Project Lead Service
-- Making the environment for Machine Learning complex build & smarter
+- Making The Environment for Deep Learning Complex Build & Smarter
-- Diving deep into the wild world of AI and ML.

 ## Skill-Set